 We recommend the proposed ground investigation scope should include 3 rounds of surface water sampling under varying conditions at different points along Trawden Brook, and a minimum of 4 groundwater samples to determine groundwater flow and establish any potential contaminant pathways.
 The sampling program should also include sampling for VOCs and SVOCs which maybe present or have migrated on to the site from nearby industries which were in the area.
-The CL:aire website lists Department of Environment Industry Profiles which provide information on the processes, materials and waste associated with individual industries with regard to land contaminants that might be present.
+The CL:aire website lists Department of Environment Industry Profiles which provide information on the processes, materials and waste associated with individual industries with regard to land contamination.
+The industry profile for textile works and dye works indicate a number of potential contaminants that might be present.